PHPS Summer Reading Program

 Parents, Your child has worked hard to gain many reading skills over the school year.
 Continued practice through summer reading will help your child maintain and possibly gain skills.
 Therefore, we hope you will encourage your child to complete our summer reading requirements which you should have received.
 Please contact your child's teacher if you have not received your child's summer assignments folder which contains information about summer reading requirements .

-If you'd like to see a list of books your child has read, that information is available through Home Connect.
-To log in to Home Connect, you'll need your child's AR username and password, which was included in the Summer Reading information you received.
-Please call the school office if you cannot find this information.
-Further down on this page, you'll find a video showing you how to use Home Connect.
+If you'd like to see a list of books your child has read, that information is available through HomeConnect.
+To log in to HomeConnect, you'll need your child's AR username and password, which was included in the Summer Reading information you received.
+Please contact the school office if you cannot find this information.
+Further down on this page, you'll find a video showing you how to use HomeConnect.

 The Reading Logs for students entering Grades 2-3 can be downloaded here.